andreashih/blog/content/page/about/index.md

             icon: user
 ---

-Hey there!
-I'm Andrea, navigating life in Taiwan as a data scientist.
+Hello!
+I'm Andrea, a software engineer based in Taiwan, where I'm part of a speech team.
 Here on this blog, I'll be tossing in some thoughts from my day-to-day life at work and beyond.

 If you are having any questions, feel free to comment below or [send me an email](mailto:cfshih97@gmail.com).